nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. The success response is printed to the user through the terminal.
 4. The resource file, `workouts.txt`, is rewritten according to the application's workout list that has been modified.

-The following sequence illustrates how the `workout /delete` command works in greater detail:
+The following sequence diagram illustrates how the `workout /delete` command works in greater detail:
 > To simplify the sequence diagram, some method invocations that deemed to be trivial
 > have been removed from the sequence diagram.
 Reference frames will be elaborated further
 > down this section.